 The IAC helps facilitate the three following scholarships annually.
-The scholarships all have an application deadline of June 30, 2020.
+The first three scholarships have an application deadline of June 30, 2021 and the Michael Blackstone Memorial scholarship has a deadline of March 15.
 Application forms can be downloaded from the IAC website: www.iac.org/scholarships .
 Follow the submission instructions on the application form carefully.
-Return the completed applications to: iac [at] eaa.org ( ) The recipients of the three scholarships are announced at AirVenture in July 2020 (the recipient does not need to be present).
+Return the completed applications to: iac [at] eaa.org ( ) The recipients of the first three scholarships are announced at AirVenture in July 2021 (the recipient does not need to be present).

 IAC CP Aviation Emergency Maneuver Training Scholarship in Memory of Vicki Cruse